lunarmodules/ldoc/README.md

 Tags such as `see` and `usage` are supported, and generally the names of functions and modules can be inferred from the code.

-LDoc is designed to give better diagnostics: if a `@see` reference cannot be found, then the line number of the reference is given.
+LDoc is designed to give better diagnostics: if an `@see` reference cannot be found, then the line number of the reference is given.
 LDoc knows about modules which do not use `module()`
 - this is important since this function has become deprecated in Lua 5.2.
 And you can avoid having to embed HTML in commments by using Markdown.